 Your QA program’s scorecards allow managers to see an individual’s progress over time and see where they excelled or missed out.
 Being able to get a clear view of an agent’s progress leads to quicker action being taken to train or reward.

-Customers want to get the help they need as quickly as possible so they can get on with their day.
+Customers want to get the help they need quickly so they can get on with their day.
 It’s that simple.

-Another of the goals and objectives of quality assurance is to increase responsiveness.
+Another of the quality assurance goals and objectives is to increase responsiveness.
 Monitoring calls and analyzing metrics lets you see how quickly calls or queries are being responded to.
 You can spot peak call times, which types of issues take longer to resolve and how long people are waiting on hold.

 With training and better resources, you can get through interactions faster without having to hire more staff.
-Productivity will improve and more customers will be satisfied.
+Productivity will improve and satisfy customers.